 The ISO tracks the system emissions, rates, and trends for CO2, NO_x, and SO2 to help gauge the potential effects of future environmental regulations on the system and in response to requests from the states for emissions data.
-The ISO's most recent air emissions report, the 2021 ISO New England Electric Generator Air Emissions Report provides detailed historical trends and emissions rate data using methodologies developed with input from stakeholders.
-Figure 3-5 shows the regional annual emissions from native generation and imports for New England from 2012 to 2021.
+The ISO's most recent air emissions report, the 2021 ISO New England Electric Generator Air Emissions Report, provides detailed historical trends and emissions rate data using methodologies developed with input from stakeholders.
+Figure 3-5 shows the regional annual emissions from native generation and imports from 2012 to 2021.

 Regional air emissions from power generators are sensitive to changes in weather, economic activity, energy prices, and the fuel mix.
 Over the past decade, a shift in generation production, lower demand, the implementation of increasingly stringent air-quality rules within and upwind of New England, and new incentives for lower-emitting resources have all contributed to declines in New England power sector emissions.
 From 2012 through 2021, total system emissions decreased (NO_X by 39%, SO2 by 87%, and CO2 by 20%).
-The current emissions trends result from the regional shift away from older oil- and coal-fired generation toward more efficient natural-gas-fired, non-emitting native renewable generation, and increasing the reliance on imports from adjacent control areas.
+The current emissions trends result from the regional shift away from older oil- and coal-fired generation toward more efficient natural-gas-fired and non-emitting native renewable generation, as well as increasing reliance on imports from adjacent control areas.

-Figure 3-5: New England system annual emissions of NOX, SO2, and CO2, 2012 to 2021 (thousand short tons)37
+Figure 3-5: New England System Annual Emissions of NO_x, SO2, and CO2, 2012-2021 (Thousand Short Tons)37